zuedev/the-lost-library/The Archives/D&D 5E Player Primer/source/rules.md

 Getting a critical success on initiative rolls grants an additional action on your first turn.

-### Modified Help Action

-- Characters must be proficient in activities they wish to help another character with.

 ### Potion Toxicity

 If a player consumes more than one potion before finishing a long rest, they must make a Constitution saving throw after drinking it.
 The DC of the saving throw is equal to strength of the potion you drank.
 If you drink three or more potions before completing a long rest, you have disadvantage on this saving throw.